mui/material-ui/docs/src/pages/components/menus/menus.md

 To use a selected menu item without impacting the initial focus or the vertical positioning of the menu, set the `variant` prop to "menu".

 {{"demo": "pages/components/menus/SimpleListMenu.js"}}

+## Positioned menus

+Because the `Menu` component uses the `Popover` component to position itself, you can use the same [positioning props](/components/popover/#anchor-playground) to position `Menu`s.

+For instance, you can display the menu below the anchor:

+{{"demo": "pages/components/menus/PositionedMenu.js"}}

 ## MenuList composition